Central African Republic - When to Visit

 Year-Round Essentials

-These protect against both sun and mosquitoes while keeping you cooler than you'd think in the tropical heat.
+Protects from both sun and mosquitoes while keeping you cool

 Clothing